 - If you missed your hearing through no fault of your own, file an affidavit form at any court registry to request a new hearing date.

-If you don’t appear in court on the hearing date and do not file an affidavit, the full ticketed amount will become due and payable immediately.
+If you don’t appear in court or remotely on the hearing date and do not file an affidavit, the full ticketed amount will become due and payable immediately.